kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Where Projects Fail

-Poor data quality.
+Poor data quality
-No clear business metric.
+No clear business metric
-Shiny tool syndrome.
+Shiny tool syndrome
-No plan for user adoption.
+No plan for user adoption
 Technology rarely fails.
 Execution does

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.